-- Colorize – This app lets you turn black and white photos into color after scanning/uploading them.
+- Colorize – App to turn black and white photos into color after scanning/uploading them.
 Give new life to the past with the Colorize app.

 - Photo Family Tree – Build your family tree by uploading family portraits.
 Photo Family Tree will automatically recognize your relatives to assign pictures accordingly.
 It can even score you against your family members to see how similar you really look.

 - Face / Face – How much do you resemble your family members?
 Score your similarity with this app.

 - FamilyStars – Looking for a dynamic way to make memories?
 Complete challenges with your family and friends to build a one-of-a-kind photo album you can cherish for years to come with FamilyStars.